Bansco/subilo/README.md

 ### Configuration

-Create a `.subilorc` file with the required configuration to deploy projects.
+Create a `.subilorc` file with the required configuration.
-A `.subilorc` example can be found [here](https://github.com/huemul/subilo/blob/master/sample.subilorc).
+A `.subilorc` example can be found [here](https://github.com/huemul/subilo/blob/master/configuration.md).

 ### Start

-To start the Subilo agent the `serve` command should be used specifying the authentication secret and optionally the port, config file and logs directory.
+To start the Subilo agent the `serve` command should be used specifying the authentication secret, the port (optional), config file and logs directory (optional).

 Example: